mwgribben/abc-of-chairmanship/14_minutes.markdown

 ### Discussion only on accuracy

-no discussion should be allowed on the motion (or the chair's proposal) that the minutes be signed unless it concerns the *accuracy* of the minutes.
+No discussion should be allowed on the motion (or the chair's proposal) that the minutes be signed unless it concerns the *accuracy* of the minutes.
 Members are not being asked to approve of the decisions made at the previous meeting, but merely to say whether or not the minutes accurately state the business done at the previous meeting.
 Confusion about this can be avoided by always including in the motion the words ‘as a correct record’.
 If there is a motion from the floor that the minutes should be approved it is advisable, but not essential, that it should be moved and seconded by members who were actually present at the last meeting, and who should therefore *know* that they are a correct record.
 Until the minutes have been passed, not other business can be proceeded with.

 ### Important of accuracy

 Members should make sure that the minutes contain every *resolution* which was passed at the previous meeting.
-The minutes are the evidence of what occurred, and if a resolution was omitted by the secretary in writing the minutes, there would be no record at all that the resolution hd ever been passed.
+The minutes are the evidence of what occurred, and if a resolution was omitted by the secretary in writing the minutes, there would be no record at all that the resolution had ever been passed.
 If the minutes had to be produced in a court of law or elsewhere as evidence, it would, in the absence of conclusive evidence to the contrary, be assumed that no such resolution had been passed.

 ### Corrections to the minutes

 If a member believes that there is an error in, or an omission from, the minutes, they should not interrupt the reading of the minutes, but when the secretary has finished, the member should insist on the error being rectified.
 Often the correction will be accepted by the secretary, and inserted at once in the minutes, but if the error is not admitted, the member drawing attention to the point should move an amendment to have the minutes rectified.

 The amendment should be seconded by another member, and put to the vote by the chair, who may allow some discussion.
 If the amendment is carried, the correction must at once be inserted in the margin of the minutes and initialled by the chair.
-If there are no further errors, the chair should put the motion ‘That the minutes as amended be signed as a correct record’; if there is a majority in fabour, the minutes are declared passed.
+If there are no further errors, the chair should put the motion ‘That the minutes as amended be signed as a correct record’; if there is a majority in favour, the minutes are declared passed.

 ### No rescinding a minute

 Sometimes, in order to prevent a resolution passed by an earlier meeting from being put into effect, an attempt may be made to rescind that part of the minutes dealing with such resolution.
-This procedure should not be accepted by the chair; the expunging of a minute which is an accurate record of a decision previously reached is equivalent to destorying the evidence of the proceedings.
-The correct method of rescinding a resolution is explained in chapter X.
+This procedure should not be accepted by the chair; the expunging of a minute which is an accurate record of a decision previously reached is equivalent to destroying the evidence of the proceedings.
+The correct method of rescinding a resolution is explained in [chapter 4](4_debates).

 ### Amending minutes of sub-committees

 Questioning the minutes of sub-committees which report back to full committees or union branches can be a problem, because when they are presented to the parent body they will not usually have been approved by the sub-committee.
 If any member of a sub-committee doubts their accuracy, they should raise this before they are discussed by the parent body and if their fellow sub-committee members support them, the minutes can be amended.

 Members of the parent body who are not also members of the sub-committee are concerned not with the accuracy of the minutes, but with their *policy* and *recommendations*.
-Therefore, sub-committee minutes should be dealt with on the lines of delegate reports, as explained in chapter 10.
+Therefore, sub-committee minutes should be dealt with on the lines of delegate reports, as explained in [chapter 10](10_reports).
 If any items have been referred by the sub-committee to the parent body, the motion for the acceptance of the minutes should read: ‘That the sub-committee's recommendations be endorsed with the exception of those items separately appearing on the Agenda’.

 ### Matters arising from the minutes

 Once the minutes have been passed, it is usual for the chair to ask ‘Are there any questions arising from the minutes?’ to enable members to ask whether any action has been taken on a particular item.
 The secretary or other officer may then make a brief report on what has been done.
 The chair should not allow any general discussion on the subject, but must confine it entirely to points of information.
 If anyone wants certain action to be taken, they should notify the chair and bring the subject forward again at the end of the meeting, under ‘Any Other Business’.
 Otherwise the meeting might go on discussing the minutes all night to the exclusion of more important business.

-If the officers are aware of an important matter relating to something cosnidered at the previous meeting which seems likely to lead to considerable discussions, it should be placed on the agenda as a separate item rather than dealt with under ‘matters arising’.
+If the officers are aware of an important matter relating to something considered at the previous meeting which seems likely to lead to considerable discussions, it should be placed on the agenda as a separate item rather than dealt with under ‘matters arising’.

 After matters arising from the minutes have been disposed of, the chair should proceed with the other items on the agenda.